sofikulsk02/GitDemo/command.md

-if you want to write something inside this file ,we have to go inside that file so do: vim index.js to come out form that vim editor do: 1.press esc 2.:wq 3.hit enter :wq will save the file and exit from the vim terminal
+if you want to write something inside this file ,we have to go inside that file so do: vim index.js to come out form that vim editor do: 1.press esc 2.:wq 3.hit enter :wq will save the file and exit from the vim terminal and if you want to make some changes press 'i' and you can add or edit the file

 <!-- ! a new version ---->a new commit -->